garethredfern/redfern-dev/content/articles/vuejs-auth-using-laravel-sanctum.md

 First set up the [services](https://github.com/garethredfern/sanctum-vue/tree/master/src/services) folder to keep all the API related files.
 While this is not necessary I found it really useful when building out large-scale apps.
 Any endpoints you need to access are held in a `service.js` file, organized by each Laravel controller.
 So for example all auth methods are held in a single [auth service](https://github.com/garethredfern/sanctum-vue/blob/master/src/services/AuthService.js) file.
 Each service file imports the main [API service](https://github.com/garethredfern/sanctum-vue/blob/master/src/services/API.js) which is where the SPA does all the handling of tokens and logs the user out if Laravel sends a 401 (unauthorized) response.

-Sanctum requires you to make a request to `/sanctum/csrf-cookie` before the user can log in, to enable this there is an Axios request made on the login page using the [mounted](https://github.com/garethredfern/sanctum-vue/blob/master/src/components/auth/Login.vue#L75) VueJS method.

-### Axios withCredentials

-An important note is that you must set `withCredentials` to `true` when calling the [create method](https://github.com/garethredfern/sanctum-vue/blob/master/src/services/API.js#L15).
-A XMLHttpRequest from a different domain cannot set cookie values for its domain unless `withCredentials` is set to true before making the request.

 ### Protecting Routes in a Vue SPA

 The method for protecting your application routes is fairly simple.
 In the [router](https://github.com/garethredfern/sanctum-vue/blob/master/src/router.jsv) file there is a meta field `requiresAuth` it's a boolean held against every route you want to protect.
 Using the Vue router [beforeEach method](https://github.com/garethredfern/sanctum-vue/blob/master/src/router.js#L39) check for a valid token which is held in local storage if it exists then the user is allowed to view the page.
 I wrote about this in more detail [in another article](/articles/authenticate-users-using-firebase-and-vuejs) if you are interested to learn more on this approach.